Hollywood/Highland station: Future K Line connection

 The K Line is proposed to connect to this station via a future northern extension from its current northern terminus at Expo/Crenshaw station, which would offer connections to West Hollywood, Beverly Hills, Crenshaw District, Leimert Park, Miracle Mile, City of Inglewood, and LAX.
-It will also allow connections to the E Line, D Line, and C Line as well as the LAX Automated People Mover.
+It will also allow connections to the E Line, D Line, and C Line as well as SkyLink.

-After receiving public comment proposing the idea, Metro is also investigating an optional K Line northern terminus at a new Hollywood Bowl station.
-Currently, taking Metro to the Hollywood Bowl requires either a mile-long walk by foot along Highland Avenue, or a trip on a shuttle that connects Ovation Hollywood to the Bowl.
+After receiving public comment proposing the idea, Metro considered an option to add a station at the Hollywood Bowl.
+Currently, taking the B Line to the Hollywood Bowl requires either a mile-long walk by foot along Highland Avenue, or a trip on a shuttle that connects Ovation Hollywood to the Hollywood Bowl.
 Neither option is particularly accessible for people with disabilities.
 Metro already works with the Hollywood Bowl to provide shuttles to and from events, and the new station would be an extension of that partnership.
+The addition of the Hollywood Bowl station was finalized as part of the project when Metro's board of directors approved its locally approved alternative (LPA) at its March 26, 2026 board meeting.